 It examines the social causes of drug addiction and dealing, from the decline of industry to the ghettoization of poor communities, and speaks to individual drug users, prisoners, law makers and police officers for their views on the topic.

-As a documentary it’s brilliantly made with a calm, sober tone, demonstrating the vast extent of this failed policy.
+It’s brilliantly made with a calm, sober tone, demonstrating the vast extent of this failed policy.
 Documentary maker Eugene Jarecki ties it to his past experiences including the death of a childhood friend, giving it a personal feel.
 But it never loses any of the sense of scale necessary to accurately describe this most disastrous of government initiatives.

 Much of the film is highly shocking; from personal stories, like a man sentenced to life without parole for possession of crystal meth; to blunt statistical facts, like the size of the US prison population.
 The cycle created by tearing apart families with draconian drug laws, that in turn leads to more hopeless communities and more dependency on illegal activity to earn money, shows that the people portrayed as the enemy by politicians and the media are really victims of circumstance.
 As one person accurately puts it, the war on drugs treats a health problem like a criminal one, and this is why it has failed.